borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

-However, because an exhaustive comparison of all source files against the latest archive might be too slow, the spot check supports *sampling* a percentage of your source files for the comparison, ensuring it falls within configured tolerances.
+However, because an exhaustive comparison of all source files against the latest archive might be too slow, the spot check supports *sampling* a percentage of your source files for the comparison, ensuring they fall within configured tolerances.

 Here's how it works.
 Start by installing the `xxhash` OS package if you don't